All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Unfortunately, this attempt to alleviate suffering puts people at higher risk of developing an addiction.

-Residential rehab facilities are very successful in treating cases of dual diagnosis with evidence-based treatments like Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Motivational Interviewing (MI), Psychotherapy and Contingency Management.
+Residential rehab facilities are very successful in treating cases of dual diagnosis with evidence-based treatments like Cognitive Behavioural Therapy (CBT), and Dialectical Behaviour Therapy (DBT), which are both talking therapies, Motivational Interviewing (MI), Psychotherapy and Contingency Management.

 It is important to understand that addiction is treatable, regardless of genetic, environmental or social factors.